jdubois/jdubois-langchain4j-demo/README.md

 ## Running the demos

-Environment variables need to be set up, or you can store them in a `.env` file at the root of the project.
+Environment variables need to be set up for running in the cloud (Microsoft Foundry and Azure AI Search), otherwise it will default to the local configuration (Ollama + Elasticsearch).

 Once the resources are configured, you can run the demos using the following command: